Pulmonary Hypertension and Thromboembolic disease

 When there is a suspicion of PH, the next step is to look for features that help identify the cause and guide further imaging.

-Radiologic approach to PH etiology:
+Radiologic approach to identify PH etiology:

-1. Cardiac causes?
+- Cardiac causes?

-Look for fibrosis or emphysema.
+Look for extensive fibrosis or emphysema. - Chronic thromboembolic disease?

 PH results from unresolved blood clots that scar and block pulmonary arteries.
-Identification is important, because chronic emboli can be treated surgically (PEA) or with balloon angioplasty (BPA), making it potentially curable.
+Identification is important, because chronic emboli can be treated surgically (PEA) or with balloon angioplasty (BPA), making it potentially curable. - Subtle parenchymal signs of pulmonary arterial hypertension (PAH) or pulmonary veno-occlusive disease (PVOD)?

 Cardiac remodelling in PH